Configure eNegotiate

 External Signatures

-If you wish to use an external signature method (for example other third party tools or physical document wet ink signatures), enable the Upload Signed Document action.
+If you wish to use an external signature method (for example other third party tools, or physical document wet ink signatures), enable the Upload Signed Document action.
+This allows the user to provide a PDF which has been signed outside of Gatekeeper.